Keats/rodent/README.md

-# Find out who the fuck is eating my lunch at night
+# Find out who/what the fuck is eating my lunch at night

 ## Goal
 See title